digital-asset/daml/docs/source/app-dev/ledger-api.rst

 When you :ref:`compile DAML source into a .dar file <assistant-manual-building-dars>`, the underlying format is DAML-LF.
 DAML-LF is similar to DAML, but is stripped down to a core set of features.
 The relationship between the surface DAML syntax and DAML-LF is loosely similar to that between Java and JVM bytecode.

 As a user, you don't need to interact with DAML-LF directly.
-But inside the DAML SDK, it's used for:
+But internally, it's used for:

 - Executing DAML code on the Sandbox or on another platform
 - Sending and receiving values via the Ledger API (using a protocol such as gRPC)